Traxar/numz/readme.md

     * improve comments and doc comments
     * better test checks for vectors and matrices
-    * 2nd permutation type without inverse
     * benchmarks

 Planned Features:

     [x] type of scalars is easily interchangeable.
     [ ] provide truly deterministic decimals.
+    [ ] support complex numbers
     [x] Vectors
-        [ ] SIMD support
+        [x] SIMD support
-    [x] Permutations
-    [x] Sparse matrices
+    [x] Permutations (variants with and without inverse) [.]
+Sparse matrices (no SIMD support)
-        [x] LU solver
+        [.]
+LU solver
+    [ ] dense matrices (SIMD support)
+        [ ] solver
     [ ] Meshes
     [ ] PDE toolbox
     [ ] visualization options, for a start a CLI print

 Design Choices:

     * functions on structs (like vectors and matrices) only take an allocator as an argument if the result has to be freed.
-If a struct is supposed to support "inplace" operations that need allocation, the struct has to store its allocator.
+If a struct is supposed to support "inplace" operations (ex: sparse matrix set element) that need allocation, the struct has to store its allocator.
+    * functions with allocated results (ex: vector addition) take the result location as an argument.
+    * functions with stack results (ex: float addition) return their result.